SathwikChadaga/Optimistic-DPP/README.md

 - `dpop_regret.ipynb` runs the experiment for different values of time horizon and shows the regret curve.
 - `regret_sweep.ipynb` shows the regret for different levels of noise and arrival rates.
 - `dpop_run.ipynb` runs the experiment for a given time horizon and shows the resulting backlogs and costs.
-- `plot_results.ipynb` plots the saved results.
-Run and save the results from previous programs before running this.
+- `plot_results.ipynb` plots the saved results (use after saving the results from previous programs).
 - `utils` contains utility files required to run the above programs.

 ## Abstract From Paper